ArthurM0117/tp_iot_ac_control_Arthur_Maurer/README.md

 with a database_name "iot"

 * a [**timestreamwrite_table**](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/timestreamwrite_table)
-linked to the previously created database and a table_name "temperaturesensor" with the
+linked to the previously created database and a table_name "temperaturesensor"

 in the *iot.tf* file, an [**aws_iot_topic_rule**](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iot_topic_rule) with